Skip to content

 Server-captured trade history.

-The MT4/MT5 Expert Advisor reads every fill from the trader's broker terminal and ships it to the journal in real time.
+A read-only Expert Advisor for MetaTrader 4 and 5 reads every fill from the trader's broker terminal and ships it to the journal in real time.
 Trades arrive timestamped server-side, with no manual edit path, no screenshot upload, and no after-the-fact rewrite.
-The journal entry is what the broker confirmed.
+The journal entry is what the broker confirmed — nothing else.

 02